coastie-uk/convention-auction/README.md

 - Attendees bid on items by holding up a paddle card
 - Attendees pay for and collect their won items.

-This software automates the process from item submission through to payment.
+This software provides a single platform which automates the process from item submission through to payment.

 ## Features
 - Supports multiple simultaneous auctions with manageed state lifecycle